cristeoana/PersonalWork/README.md

 movie from the watch list, the user can also rate the movie (with a like), and in this case, the likes of the movie in the repository will be increased.
 e.
 See the watch list.

+# Obstruction
+Players: Two.
+Players take turns in marking squares on a grid.
+The first player unable to move loses.
+Description
+The game is played on a grid; 6 x 6 is a good size.
+One player is 'O' and the other is 'X'.
+Players take turns in writing their symbol in a cell.
+The restriction is that you can only play in a cell if all its neighbours are empty (shown shaded in the following diagrams).
+The first player unable to move loses.